frequency-chain/frequency/designdocs/capacity_staking_rewards_implementation.md

     /// Returns whether the claim passes validation.
 Accounts must first pass `payoutEligible` test.
     /// Errors: None
     fn validate_staking_reward_claim(account_id: AccountIdOf<T>, proof: Hash, payload: StakingRewardClaim<T>) -> bool;

-    /// Return whether `account_id` can claim a reward.
-Staking accounts may not claim a reward more than once
-    /// per RewardEra, may not claim rewards before a complete RewardEra has been staked, and may not claim more rewards past
-    /// the number of `MaxUnlockingChunks`.
-    /// Errors:
-    ///     NotAStakingAccount if account_id has no StakingAccountDetails in storage. fn payout_eligible(account_id: AccountIdOf<T>) -> bool;
 }
 ```